Tampa Domestic Violence Defense Lawyer

 When boiled down to its simplest terms, domestic violence is defined as abuse within an intimate relationship or within a family setting, including spousal abuse and child abuse.

-Although many associate physical abuse with the crime, it can be:
+Although many associate domestic violence with physical abuse, it can also include:

 - Verbal abuse